-The press enjoyed a golden age under the direction of Dame Hildelith Cumming, who was printer from 1955 until her death in 1991.
-With the encouragement of Dutch typographer Jan van Krimpen and the English designer John Dreyfus, Dame Hildelith developed a distinctive Stanbrook style: the use of characterful typefaces, expertly printed on fine hand-made papers; the deployment of white space to allow texts to ‘breathe’; and a liveliness achieved through coloured inks, calligraphic decoration and fine bindings.
+The press enjoyed a golden age under the direction of Dame Hildelith Cumming (1909-1991), who was printer from 1955 until her death in 1991.
+With the encouragement of Dutch typographer Jan van Krimpen (1892-1958) and the English designer John Dreyfus (1918-2002), Dame Hildelith developed a distinctive Stanbrook style: the use of characterful typefaces, expertly printed on fine hand-made papers; the deployment of white space to allow texts to ‘breathe’; and a liveliness achieved through coloured inks, calligraphic decoration and fine bindings.

-There are a few examples of the earlier output of the press, from the late nineteenth and early twentieth centuries.
+There are a few examples of the earlier output of the press, from the late 19th and early 20th centuries.
 Particularly significant is a handwritten and probably unique list of books printed between 1876 and 1962, with later annotations and additions by Dame Hildelith.
 There is also a handful of letters from Dame Hildelith to collectors.

-The collection will appeal to social historians, church historians and students of twentieth-century literature and art, as well as bibliographers and students of book history.
+The collection will appeal to social historians, church historians and students of 20th-century literature and art, as well as bibliographers and students of book history.